Symphony No. 8 (Dvořák): Performances and publication

 The composer conducted the orchestra of the National Theater in Prague in the first performance on 2 February 1890, as part of the concert 13.
 Populäres Konzert der Künstlerressource (13th popular concert of the artists' resource).
 After the successful premiere, he conducted the work again on 7 November 1890 in a Museumskonzert in Frankfurt and the following year in Cambridge, on the night before his being awarded an honorary doctorate.
 The symphony was performed several times by the Royal Philharmonic Society during his sixth trip to the United Kingdom.

 Hans Richter conducted the first performances in Vienna and London.
 He wrote after the concert in Vienna to the composer: "An dieser Aufführung hätten Sie gewiß Freude gehabt.
 Wir alle haben gefühlt, daß es sich um ein herrliches Werk handelt: darum waren wir alle auch mit Enthusiasmus dabei. […] Der Beifall war warm und herzlich."
 (You would have enjoyed this performance very much.
-We all felt that it is a great work, therefore we all were enthusiastic. […] The applause was warm and cordial.)
+We all felt that it is a great work, therefore we all were enthusiastic. [...]
+The applause was warm and cordial.)

 Dvořák had the London firm of Vincent Novello publish the symphony in 1890, because he had disagreements with his regular publisher Fritz Simrock, who was more interested in shorter works as moneymakers.
 Simrock wanted to publish the movement titles and the composer's name in German, which Dvořák refused as a "proud Bohemian".
 Because of the country of its first publication, this symphony has occasionally been known as the "English" symphony, though "it would be more correct to call it the 'Czech', at least in comparison with its predecessor in D minor which was modelled more on Brahms."

+Performance history

+List of performances during Dvořák's life.